anttiluode/UnifiedAIDreamViewer/README.md

 EDIT:

 Added version 2 that uses only a single fractal field per layer.
 They were inherited from earlier chess instanton code..
 This one works faster due to the fields not being shown so you can have more neurons in the fields.
+Added a text file about the new version also.

 This project is a real-time, interactive simulation of a hybrid neural system that visually demonstrates principles of computational neuroscience, including self-organization and the theory of perception as "controlled hallucination."